zepdev/terraform-aws-notify-teams/README.md

-# AWS Notify Slack Terraform module
+# AWS Notify Microsoft Teams Terraform module

-This module creates an SNS topic (or uses an existing one) and an AWS Lambda function that sends notifications to Slack using the [incoming webhooks API](https://api.slack.com/incoming-webhooks).
+This module creates an SNS topic (or uses an existing one) and an AWS Lambda function that sends notifications to Microsoft Teams using the [Incoming Webhook Connector](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).

-Start by setting up an [incoming webhook integration](https://my.slack.com/services/new/incoming-webhook/) in your Slack workspace.
+Start by setting up an [incoming webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#add-an-incoming-webhook-to-a-teams-channel) in your Microsoft Teams channel.

 Doing serverless with Terraform?
 Check out [serverless.tf framework](https://serverless.tf), which aims to simplify all operations when working with the serverless in Terraform.